ms-iot/content/en-US/win10/samples/arduino-wiring/OneNote.md

 ---

 # OneNote cloud services
-Learn how to use http messages to Get and Post OneNote pages
+Learn how to deploy an Arduino Wiring sketch on Raspberry Pi 2 or Minnowboard Max and use http messages to Get and Post OneNote pages.

 # Create a new project